Christian Lerch: Career

 With the multimedia documentary #illegaledrogentöten (eng. illegal drugs kill) Lerch finalized 2016 the trilogy on the devastating effects of the global war on drugs in consumer markets, transit and producing countries of illegal drugs.

 It was the first live social media radio documentary, using social media comments as a narrative.

 For Austria’s prestigious art museum Kunsthistorisches Museum Vienna, Lerch developed and curated 2019 the multimedia project “six seasons” consisting of an audio podcast and animated videos.
 Six paintings from the renowned old masters collection of the museum were used by a selection of contemporary writers (a.o.
 Ann Cotten, Mark von Schlegell, Hanno Millesi) to write fictional short stories, that were transformed into a series of audio dramas.
 Through fictional storytelling “six seasons” provides a contemporary perception of Renaissance and Baroque paintings, conveying historical artistic intention into new and varied media formats.

 Lerch was an executive producer for the documentary series Sockenpuppenzoo in 2025.
 The podcast explored the activities of the right-wing group known as "Rosa-Liebknecht-Zoo," which sought to politically influence and manipulate the German-language Wikipedia.
 Through investigative reporting, the documentary examined the group's strategies, including the use of sockpuppet accounts and coordinated edits, highlighting broader concerns about ideological interference in online knowledge platforms.
+The series was selected by Die Zeit as one of the top eleven podcasts of the year 2025.

 Next to his work as an editor and journalist he is visiting lecturer at the University of Konstanz, where he teaches storytelling and research in audio journalism.

+In 2026 Lerch adapted the Sardinian Documentary „Iolanda mi nant de nòmini“, by artist-duo Studiolanda, for the German public broadcasters SWR Kultur and Deutschlandradio Kultur.
+It features the poems and songs of the late Sardinian Artist Orlanda Sassu.